ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 | 2012 | IMH12C0047 | 01-04-2013 | | Livestock Products | Milk | Within Village | Fellow farmer | Lt | 90 | 36 | | | | | 3240 | TRUE |
 | 2012 | IMH12C0047 | 01-04-2013 | | Livestock Products | Milk | Within Village | Fellow farmer | Lt | 90 | 36 | | | | | 3240 | TRUE |

 The duplicate entires have been successfully removed.
-The data was then grouped across the columns `hh_id,	sur_mon_yr, crop_lst_prod, sold_in_out	sold_to_co` and the sum of columns `total_sales, outside_village_market_cost` and mean of column `os_dist` was taken for each group.
-The data widened in the process for further processing.
+A new `month` column was created from the `sur_mon_yr` column was aused as a grouping and index variable for widening the data.
+The data was then grouped across the columns `hh_id,	month, crop_lst_prod, sold_in_out	sold_to_co` and the sum of columns `total_sales, outside_village_market_cost` and mean of column `os_dist` was taken for each group.

+Unique households in the data: 1222

 #### 2.3 Financial Transactions